CJ Perry: Various alliances (2018–2021)

+All Elite Wrestling (2023)

+Perry debuted in All Elite Wrestling (AEW) at its All Out pay-per-view on September 3, 2023, attempting to save her husband, Miro, from a post-match attack from Powerhouse Hobbs by hitting Hobbs with a chair.
+On the September 23 episode of AEW Collision, Perry (now known as "CJ") gave an interview with Lexy Nair in which she stated that Miro had "lost his way" and that she would be managing other clients.
+On the October 14 episode of Collision, Miro attacked Action Andretti after Andretti expressed an interest in being managed by CJ.
+In November 2023, CJ began managing Andrade El Idolo, leading to a match between Andrade and Miro at Worlds End the following month, where Miro defeated Andrade after CJ turned on Andrade.
+This marked Perry's final appearance with AEW.

+Return to WWE (2025–present)

+On April 21, 2025, it was announced that Perry had re-signed with WWE under a "Legends" contract.
+Her husband Barnyashev (again performing as Rusev) returned to Raw the same day as a full-time competitor.
+On November 17, 2025, as a guest on Daria Berenato's (known in the wrestling world as Sonya Deville) podcast, Perry confirmed she'd retired from professional wrestling, after being released in 2021.

 Other media

-Lana has appeared in six WWE video games.
-She made her in-game debut at WWE 2K15 as an NPC, appearing during Rusev's entrance and winning celebration.
+Perry has appeared in six WWE video games as Lana.
+She made her in-game debut in WWE 2K15 as a non-player character, appearing during Rusev's entrance and victory celebration.
 She later made her managing debut in WWE 2K16 and later appearing in its follow-ups, WWE 2K17 and WWE 2K18.
-She was confirmed to be a playable character for the first time in WWE 2K19 and followed that up with appearance in WWE 2K20, WWE 2K Battlegrounds, and WWE 2K22.
+She was confirmed to be a playable character for the first time in WWE 2K19 and followed that up with appearances in WWE 2K20, WWE 2K Battlegrounds, and WWE 2K22.

-In 2016, it was announced that Lana would be featured as a main cast member for the sixth season of Total Divas.
-Lana joined the cast of VH1's reboot of The Surreal Life in 2021.
+In 2016, it was announced that Perry would be featured as a main cast member for the sixth season of Total Divas.
+Perry joined the cast of VH1's reboot of The Surreal Life in 2021.

 Personal life

 Perry once dated actor and former American football player Isaiah Mustafa.
-She married wrestler Miroslav Barnyashev (known in WWE by his ring name Rusev and now known as Miro) on July 29, 2016.
+She married Bulgarian professional wrestler Miroslav Barnyashev (better known by his ring names "Rusev" and "Miro") on July 29, 2016.
+They separated in winter 2023.
+In March 2025, TMZ reported that the couple had reconciled.

+In December 2023, Perry was hospitalized with an unknown infection resulting from a splinter that started in her left finger and travelled up her arm; she was released from the hospital later that month after undergoing surgery.
+In November 13, 2025, Perry announced that she is expecting their first child, due to IVF.